Optimal Inference of Asynchronous Boolean Network Models

 Abstract

 The network inference problem arises in biological research when one needs to quantitatively choose the best protein-interaction model for explaining a phenotype.
 The diverse nature of the data and nonlinear dynamics pose significant challenges in the search for the best methodology.
-In addition to balancing fit and model complexity, computational efficiency must be considered.
-In this paper, we present a novel approach that finds a solution that fits the observed dataset and otherwise a minimal number of unobserved datasets.
-We present algorithms for computing Boolean networks that optimally satisfy this criterion, and allow for asynchronicitynetwork dynamics.
+In addition to balancing fit and model size, computational efficiency must be considered.
+Importantly, underlying the measurements, which are affected by experimental noise, there is a complex computational mechanism that is inherently hard to identify.
+To address these difficulties, we present a novel approach that uses algorithmic complexity to infer a Boolean network model from experimental data.
+We present an algorithm that is optimal within this framework and allows for asynchronicity network dynamics.
 Furthermore, we show that using our methodology a solution to the pseudo-time inference problem, which is pertinent to the analysis of single-cell data, can be intertwined with network inference.
 Results are described for real and simulated datasets.

 Article activity feed